bitrise-io/devcenter/_articles/en/team-management/adding-new-team-member.md

 **Owners** and **admins** can change the roles of other members by clicking **Change role** next to the member's name.

 ![](/img/change-role.png)

-Check out the different roles and permissions in [our guide to the roles on Bitrise](/team-management/user-roles-on-app-teams/).

 {% include banner.html banner_text="Invite a team member to your app's Team " url="https://app.bitrise.io/dashboard/builds" button_text="Go to your Dashboard" %}